grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

-And that is it -- the Statement is complete!
+And that's it -- the Statement is complete!

 Start from the end
 ------------------